mobify/workshop--adaptivejs-site-1x/README.md

     We're using `{#keyName}{/keyName}` to loop through items in a list.
 More on that as well as a few more dust templating tricks can be found [here](https://cloud.mobify.com/docs/adaptivejs/adapting/dustjs-cheat-sheet).

+16. Stop preview by typing `ctrl c` in the terminal window.

 ## Ready to Continue?